dannygthemc/TicTacToe/README.md

 # TicTacToe
-A TicTacToe game with AI.
+A Java based TicTacToe game with AI.
 With builds for both Windows and Mac operating systems Executables built using JWrapper and Apache Ant.

 AI uses tree data structure storing possible board configurations to determine which moves lead to the most possible win scenarios